 - Gaudete Sunday is the Sunday of rejoicing because the faithful have arrived at the midpoint of Advent when their preparation is now half over and they are close to Christmas. -- USCCB

 Sponsor a disadvantaged family: Catholic Charities of the Archdiocese of Galveston-Houston seeks Angel Sponsors to assist with its "Share Your Blessings" program by providing items such as clothing, blankets, and toiletries for disadvantaged families and toys for the children of these families.
 More than 3,000 were served through this program last Christmas.
 Visit Catholic Charities' website or call 713-874-6727.

 Countdown to Christmas: Using an Advent calendar – a special calendar with "windows" that can be opened for the 24 days before Christmas – is another way to mentally gear up for Dec.
 25. By patiently opening the windows one day at a time, you build up to Christmas as a joyous feast.
 Visit the U.S. Bishops' Advent website to click through an electronic Advent calendar.

-Help others: Advent is an opportune period to offer service to friends, neighbors and strangers as a recognition of Christ's coming to us through our brothers and sisters.
+Help others: Advent is an opportune period to offer service to friends, neighbors, and strangers as recognition of Christ's coming to us through our brothers and sisters.
 Contact Catholic Charities, San Jose Clinic, or your local chapter of the Society of St. Vincent de Paul for Archdiocesan opportunities to help those in need this season.

 Show and tell your spiritual genealogy: Decorating a Jesse Tree is another popular Advent tradition.
-Each day of Advent, an ornament representing key persons in salvation history leading to the birth of Christ are placed on a tree and Scripture verses pertaining to each person are read.
+Each day of Advent, an ornament representing key persons in salvation history leading to the birth of Christ is placed on a tree and Scripture verses pertaining to each person are read.
 The symbolic ornaments are traditionally handmade, and those placed on the Jesse Tree starting Dec.
 17 represent the "O Antiphons" of Advent.
 The popular hymn, "O Come, O Come, Emmanuel" is a compilation of these seven prayers set to music.

 Pray the Rosary.